-3. DUE FROM OTHER AGENCY
+3. DUE FROM OTHER AGENCIES

-The amount Due from Other Agency included in the accompanying statement of net assets and balance sheet - governmental funds consists of amounts due from Polk County District School Board for Charter School Capital Outlay and amounts due from the Polk Pre-Collegiate Academy charter school for facilities use payments and payroll reimbursements due.
-These receivable are considered to be fully collectible and as such, no allowance for uncollectibles is accrued.
+The amount Due from Other Agencies included in the accompanying statement of net assets and balance sheet - governmental funds consist of amounts due from Polk County District School Board for Federal grant expenditures awaiting reimbursement in the Special Revenue Fund and for Charter School Capital Outlay in the Capital Projects Fund.
+These receivables are considered to be fully collectible and as such, no allowance for uncollectable amounts is accrued.